How CPGs Source Ingredients

-Pricing, ethics, health and sustainability all come into play when you’re marketing your CPG products.
+Pricing, ethics, health and sustainability all come into play when you’re marketing and scaling your CPG products.
 If just one ingredient is misaligned with your brand, it could throw off the whole mix.

 That’s why it’s crucial to create brilliant supply chains as soon as possible.

 How should you source suppliers for your ingredients?